Clear House Accountants Clear House Accountants

 1. Information about how the costs related to the service charge demand

-2. The list of all items for which the landlord did not receive any bill for during the accounting period
+2. The list of all items for which the landlord did not receive any bill during the accounting period

 3. List of items which the landlord received a bill for but has not been paid during the accounting period.